 ⚠️ To guarantee authenticity all of our emails are sent securely and signed with a DKIM signature.
 We highly recommend instead of IP based checks that you instead verify our email authenticity via our DKIM and SPF checks in your mail solution.

-To make sure our emails reach your users, you need to arrange for the following IP addresses and domains to be allowlisted in your mail servers (you may need your IT department to enable this):
+To make sure our emails reach people, you need to arrange for the following IP addresses and domains to be allow listed in your mail servers:

-If you are using a mail filter, both your email solution and inbound gateway (Filter) needs to be allowlisted.
+If you are using a mail filter, both your email solution and inbound gateway (Filter) need to use allow list rules be allowlisted

-To allow both training reminder and simulated phishing emails to reach your users, the Cybsafe servers must be allow-listed on your mail platform(s) – this is usually either Office365 or an on-premise mail server.
-If you use an external email scanning service, such as FireEye ETP, Mimecast, MessageLabs or Proofpoint, you will also need to allow Cybsafe emails on their system.
+To allow the training reminders and simulated phishing emails to reach your people, the CybSafe servers must be allow-listed on your mail platform(s).
+This is usually either Microsoft365 or an on-premise mail server.
+If you use an external email scanning service (e.g. FireEye ETP, Mimecast, MessageLabs or Proofpoint), you will also need to allow CybSafe emails on their system.
 Please consult their documentation for details of how to do this.

 Note – the domains “cs-mail-sender.com” and “cybsafe.com” are used in the MailFrom attribute as per RFC 5321, not in the From attribute as defined in RFC 5322.
 This ensures that even when the “From” address seen in the email does not match – which is the case for phishing emails - the rule will still be applied.